-Although the resume is a critical element of your job application, but it’s your cover letter that truly helps you outshine the competition.
+Although the resume is a critical element of your CNA job application it’s your cover letter that truly helps you outshine the competition.
 A cover letter simply aims at capturing the attention of your potential employer while explicitly demonstrating how your skills and qualifications make you the right candidate for a certain job.
 A typical job usually calls for a regular cover letter; however, a CNA (Certified Nursing Assistant) cover letter is much more than that, mainly because of the job nature, qualification process and the environment in which you can effectively work.
 This article will provide you all the necessary details that you should know for writing an appealing CNA cover letter.
 The article includes tips related to what content should be covered, how a CNA letter should be formatted, what research should be conducted before writing, and which factors can make your CNA letter stand out against the competition.

 The Research Process

 Before writing a CNA cover letter, it is always advisable to conduct preliminary research about the job area, to get some job-specific information and to learn explicit terminologies, as they tend to give an impression of professionalism and competence.
 Do not use the same cover letter for all the job postings, rather try to make it unique by shaping it with respect to the specific job needs of each employer.
 To write a unique CNA cover letter, it is prudent to research and include the information about the ongoing CNA market trends, details regarding the job description and information about the human resource or recruiting manager.
 Incorporating this information in your cover letter will “pop” for potential employers and indicates that you have undergone a detailed effort before drafting your cover letter for this particular person and company.